davis-andy/Python/CIS 014 - C++ Programming (in Python)/Assignment 3/README.md

 * Each of you can remove 1 to 4 pebbles at each turn
 * The one who removes the last pebble will be the winner

-Write the following function, CanIAlwaysWin(int n), to see if you are always the winner given n as your starting quantity of pebbles.
+Write the following function, CanIAlwaysWin(n: int), to see if you are always the winner given n as your starting quantity of pebbles.

 <pre>
-bool CanIAlwaysWin(int n)
+def CanIAlwaysWin(n: int) -> bool:
 </pre>

 For example:

 * n <= 4 returns true, you are the winner (since you can remove all 4 at once leaving your friend with none)
 * n = 5 returns false, you lose (no matter you remove 1, 2, 3, or 4 pebbles the last pebble will always be your friend's to remove)
 * n = 6, n = 7, etc., what do you think?

 *NOTE: you WON'T need to write a game asking two users to take turns inputting numbers.
 Instead, you need to implement the CanIAlwaysWin() function by returning either a true or false value.
 Your main() function may look like:*

 <pre>
-int main() {
+def main():
    int n = 0;
    cout << "Enter a number: ";
    cin >> n;
-   cout << "Can I win: " << CanIAlwaysWin(n);
+   cout << "Can I win: "CanIAlwaysWin(n)
-   return 0;
-}
 </pre>

 **Constraints and Assumptions:**